mattleinwand/blog/content/post/2020-04-08-sunshine-data.md

 title: "Sunshine uPMU Data"
 date: 2020-03-30T12:30:37-0400
 description: "A brief walkthrough of the Sunshine uPMU dataset"
-tags: ["btrdb", "timeseries", "python", "sunshine data", "upmu", "synchrophasor"]
+tags: ["btrdb", "timeseries", "python", "sunshine data", "upmu", "synchrophasor", "dataset"]
 ---

 The “Sunshine” dataset comes from a distribution system in a sunny climate with significant solar PV generation.
 The data were collected with micro-PMUs during an early research deployment.
 There are gaps in the data which correspond to outages as the team was experimenting with different system configurations and wireless communications.
 When fully connected, each PMU reports data at 120 frames per second on twelve channels: three-phase voltage and current, giving root-mean-square magnitude and phase angle for each.